BrunosVieira88/BrunosVieira88/README.md

 ### Hi there!
 I'm , how are you? 👋

 - 📚 Studying **Computer Systems Analysis and Development**
-- 🔭 I'm currently working on improving my skills.
-- 🤔 I'm looking for help with initial projects to make a nice portfolio.
+- 🔭 I'm always looking to improve my skills..
-- ⚡ Fun fact: I like video games (most indie games), series and movies of various genres.
-My favorite series is **Black Mirror** and my favorite game is **Stardew Valley**.
+- ⚡ Hobbyt: I like video games, series and movies of various genres.
+My favorite series is <br>Game of Thrones</br> and my favorite game is Skyrim.

 ##
 <br>